-The golden state isn't just full of poppies lining the highways.
-There are nearly 400,000 miles of road.
-All of them are united by strict laws about child safety seats.
-Wherever you are, following those laws is mandatory, even if you are just running to the store.
-So here is the 4-1-1 on California's Car Seat Law.
+The Golden State isn't just miles of spectacular coastline.
+There’s also nearly 400,000 miles of road.
+All of them are united by strict laws regarding the use of child safety seats.
+Wherever you are, following those laws is mandatory, even if you are just making a quick trip to the neighborhood grocery store.

 Infant Car Seat Requirements in California

 California Car Seat Law requires all children under the age of two to be in rear-facing car seats in the back seat at all times.
 Even after turning two, they need to ride in a rear-facing seat if the child hasn’t met the height and weight requirements.

-Is your child big enough to really be safe sitting in a front-facing seat?
-Follow the 4-40-40 rule: four years old, forty pounds, forty inches.
+Is your child big enough to safely sit in a front-facing seat?
+When in doubt follow the 4-40-40 rule:

 The height and weight guidelines are going to be a better indicator than age since children grow at different rates.
-Keep your baby in a rear-facing car seat until they are at least 40 pounds and 40 inches tall.
-That means your child will likely be about four years old.
+Keep your baby in a rear-facing car seat until they are at least 40 pounds and 40 inches tall, which will probably be closer to age four than age two.

 Switching to a Front-Facing Car Seat

 After your child outgrows the front-facing car seat, a booster seat is the next step.
-Booster seats are made primarily for children between the ages of 4-8 years old to ensure that the seatbelt sits across the chest safely.
+Booster seats are made primarily for children between the ages of 4-8 years old to ensure that the seatbelt straps sit across the lap and chest safely.

 California car seat law requires that any child under two years old is secured in a rear-facing car seat in the back seat of the vehicle, but older kids also need to sit in the back because it’s safer than the front seat.
 Legally, children can’t sit in the front seat until they are eight years old, but even then it isn’t advisable.

-- There is no back seat in the vehicle, like in a truck or two-seater.
+There is no back seat in the vehicle, like in a truck or two-seater car.

-- Installing the car seat in the back seat is dangerous like in the case the seatbelt is broken.
+Installing the car seat in the back seat is dangerous, for example, if the back seatbelts are broken.

-- There are extenuating circumstances why the backseat cannot be safely used.
-Having it full of shopping bags would not count.
+There are extenuating circumstances why the backseat cannot be safely used.

 Car Seat Expiration Dates

-It's not a myth that car seats expire.
+Did you know car seats can expire?
 An expired car seat can put your child in serious danger because it may not operate as expected.

-A car seat sits in a car, enduring wear and tear, temperature changes, sun exposure, and general degradation of materials.
-One little weakness can mean that it doesn't stand up in collisions.
+A car seat sits in a vehicle enduring wear and tear, temperature changes, sun exposure and general degradation of materials over time.
+One little weakness can mean that it won’t withstand the impact of a collision.

 Remember, a car seat is a vital safety device.
-Saving money with an outdated or used car seat is not as important as saving your child's life.
+Saving money with an outdated or used car seat is not as important as protecting your child's life.

-Your child has to be in a car seat or booster seat in the rear of the vehicle until they are 8 years old.
+The latest California laws require that a child sit in a car seat or booster seat in the rear of the vehicle until they are eight years old.
 However, safe seatbelt use is a little more complicated.

 If your little one is getting big ahead of the curve, they can legally use a regular seat and safety belt under 8 years old if they are 4'9".
 However, some children won’t reach this milestone until around 12 years old, and until then they should use a booster seat.

-Once your child is tall enough to use a regular seat, there are still a couple other laws.
-The seatbelt must fit correctly.
+Once your child is tall enough to use a regular seat, there are still a couple of other guidelines you should know about.

 - The lap belt rests low on the hips, touching the upper thighs.